 - Junior players and lady are so consistent.
 They tend to make less unforced-error.

 - They drive more than topspin loop.

 - Strong backhand block and counter-drive.
 Rarely makes a simple mistake.

 The weakness of this playing style:

 - Their shots variations are very weak.
 Kids love playing at the same pace.
 Their shots usually have medium topspin (but not heavy spin).

 - Kid lacks experiences.
 They do need a coach to guide the game.

-- Kid quickly jumps into his “playing zone”.
+- The kid quickly jumps into his “playing zone”.
 Very motivated and can win several points in a row.
-But on the other hand, young player is easily disrupted.
+But on the other hand, a young player is easily disrupted.
 They fall easily.

 - Kid’s mental is very weak.
 Once you find your own way to play your playing style, they will quickly give up.

 - Lack of real power.
 Balls directed wide to the forehand.
 Weak shots against underspin.